vsrinivas/fuchsia/bin/ledger/fidl/error_notifier/README.md

 must call this additional callback when the call is finished, with either Status::OK if the call is successful, or with any error status if it is not.

-When one wants to bind a request, one can instantiate a new Proxy, associating it with an implementation of the Delegate.
-The proxy will take care of forwarding the call to the Delegate, as well as handling the error reporting and the |Sync| calls.
+When one wants to bind a request, one can instantiate a new ErrorNotifierBinding, associating it with an implementation of the Delegate.
+The binding will take care of forwarding the call to the Delegate, as well as handling the error reporting and the |Sync| calls.

 For an example, see error\_notifier\_proxy\_base\_unittest.cc, which implements the ErrorNotifierTestDelegate interface that is automatically generated from the